AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-06-18-kmeans-trick.md

 By the way, there's another blog post, also on ML, in the works now.
 What's even nicer, among many other nice things in it, it describes a rather interesting way to use K-Means.
 But no spoilers for now.
 Stay tuned.

 Finally, if you’re reading this, thank you!
-If you want to leave some feedback just have a question, you've got quite a menu of options (see the footer of this page for contacts + you have the Disqus comment section).
+If you want to leave some feedback or just have a question, you've got quite a menu of options (see the footer of this page for contacts + you have the Disqus comment section).

 ## Some links you might find interesting